kevinandris/MERN_Real_Estate_App/README.md

     1) create a project with vite@latest my-project -- --template react
     2) cd my-project

+#   Constraints:
+    1) Unable to deploy the project.
+    2) Cancel booking button is not showing after a user books a property.

 #   Personal opinion on improving self-skills in coding:
     1) Be active to compile the code every time I create a function to avoid blank/white screen due to unimported/outedated dependecies, files etc to save lots of time.